-The Internal Audit function of the Company is outsourced to Banco Santander, under the direction of Maria Luisa Samaniego who is responsible to review and audit Stellantis Life Insurance Europe.
+The Internal Audit function of the Company is outsourced to Santander Consumer Finance SA, under the direction of Maria Luisa Samaniego who is responsible for reviewing and auditing Stellantis Insurance Europe.

 The Internal Audit function serves as a third line of defence and is not involved in the day to day operation of the Company.
-Although the Board can suggest amendments to the internal audit plan, the Internal Audit has the right to take on board such amendments and moreover the function has unlimited access to all the information requested to carry out its audit in an independent manner.
+Although the Board can suggest amendments to the internal audit plan, the Internal Audit has the right to take on board such amendments.
+Moreover, the function has unlimited access to all the information requested to carry out its audit in an independent manner.